frnmst/mcmc-comparisons/README.md

                                         results and appending new ones to the same file.
 Normally, you should not set this option
+    --partition                         the partition name used for the SLURM job
-    --repetitions=REPETITIONS           repeat the same parallel tests
+    --repetitions=REPETITIONS           repeat the same parallel experiments
                                         a selected number of times.
-This option is ignored by by non parallel tests -s, --steps=STEPS                   the number of samples between consecutive iterations
+This option is ignored by by non parallel experiments -s, --steps=STEPS                   the number of samples between consecutive iterations
+    -S, --slurm                         run the experiments with the SLURM system.
+                                        This disables the '--graph', '--parallel'
+                                        options and implies the
+                                        '--single-run-with-label' option
-    -t, --test-name=NAME                the name of the test -y, --test-type=NAME                the type of the test
+    -t, --experiment-name=NAME          the name of the experiment -y, --experiment-type=NAME          the type of the experiment

 Exit status:
  0  if OK,